 Everyday Food Culture

 Just to let you know, Koreans love rice.
 Hence, you can find rice in almost all Korean dishes.
 For them, rice is a staple food!
 Along with that, varieties of other ingredients like sesame seeds, pork, and beef are also loved by the locals.
 The other main dishes are pot-stews, soups, dried fish, and steamed ingredients.
 If talking about food specifically, there is a large variety of food for different seasons for different regions.
+Many tourist hubs like Hongdae and Myeongdong have a large variety of places to choose from for the best food in Hongdae.
 If you ask any Korean what are those food items that truly represent the traditional Korean food, well, the answer would obviously be Korean kimchi and fermented sauces.
 Another must thing to know is that Koreans use varieties of seasonings that are made of scallions, soy sauce, pepper, sesame oil, garlic, and red pepper powder.

 Street Food Culture

 Street food in South Korea is bliss for every food lover.
 They are not just mouth-watering but are a great option for cheap Korean food.
 From sweet to savory, you get all sorts of food and snacks on the streets of South Korea.
+Some of the best places to get street food are Myeongdong and Hongdae.
 Many tourists on their Korea trip make a complete meal from the street food itself.
 They eat two or three types of street food to make a complete meal.
-Korean fried chicken, fishcake, dumplings, gimbap, pancakes, spicy rice cakes, and fried snacks are some popular street foods that you can expect to enjoy in South Korea.
+Korean fried chicken, fishcake, dumplings, gimbap, pancakes, spicy rice cakes, and fried snacks are some popular street foods that you can expect to enjoy at any time in South Korea.